Barton Bendish: Village layout

-Overview

 Barton Bendish is a settlement of scattered households where there are two churches which are little more than a field apart.
 What is more remarkable is that up until 1787 the parish had three churches.
 All Saints' Church was pulled down in that year, with much of the material used to repair local roads and for repairing St Mary's Church.
 The other remaining church is called St Andrew’s.

 The settlement counts as a shrunken medieval village as it was much bigger in the Middle Ages, and still has three concentrations of settlement despite its small size.

 Barton Bendish St Andrew

-The plan of the main built-up area, Barton Bendish St Andrew, is shaped like a mirrored F. Most edifices are along Church Road, a dead-end street running north-east from Fincham Road near its junction with Beachamwell Road.
+The plan of the main built-up area, Barton Bendish St Andrew, is shaped like a mirrored F. Most buildings are along Church Road, a dead-end street running north-east from Fincham Road near its junction with Beachamwell Road.
 Buildings also line the former on its east side to the latter, and a street called Buttlands Lane connects Church Road and Beachamwell Road to the east.